Diversity, Equity and Inclusion

 CMU also became a member of Vibrant Pittsburgh to connect staff, faculty and students with resources and events across the greater Pittsburgh area.

 The Dietrich College is committed to making our college accessible to low-income, first-generation and/or underrepresented students in Pittsburgh through the LEAP program and the Arts Greenhouse.
 LEAP is a high school outreach program, in partnership with CFA.
-This high-quality, intensive year-round program with humanities and arts-focused programming is scheduled to launch in fall 2021.
+This high-quality, intensive year-round program with humanities and arts-focused programming launched in fall 2021.
 Arts Greenhouse is an arts and humanities education initiative that fosters the expressive and intellectual development of Pittsburgh’s youth.

-Dietrich College is welcoming its inaugural cohort for the Dietrich Scholars Fellowship this fall 2021.
+Dietrich College has welcomed its second cohort for the Dietrich Scholars Fellowship.
 The Dietrich Scholars Fellowship is an exemplary group of diverse scholars pursuing degrees in the humanities and social sciences.
 It provides a pathway to success through financial support, opportunities to expand networks and professional development.

 Dietrich College is leveraging the new general education curriculum to expand access to courses that cover topics in diversity, equity and inclusion.
 The new curriculum offers students opportunities to explore courses in intercultural and global inquiry as well as equity and justice.
 Students can choose from a dozen courses in each category throughout their education at the college.